 What to Expect

 Appointments can last three to four hours, so you're encouraged to bring a loved one or other support person.

-You'll meet with a nurse coordinator, dietitian, social worker, financial coordinator, and either a transplant surgeon or transplant nephrologist.
-The team will perform a physical exam, talk with you about all aspects of kidney transplant surgery and guide you through the process of waiting for a new organ.
+You'll meet with a nurse coordinator, social worker, and either a transplant surgeon or transplant nephrologist.
+Other members of your transplant team will include a dietitian, pharmacist, and financial coordinator.
+Your physician will perform a physical exam, talk with you about all aspects of kidney transplant surgery and guide you through the process of waiting for a new organ.

 You can expect to undergo:

 - Blood tests to confirm your blood type and look for any viruses or diseases.

 - An electrocardiogram (EKG) and echocardiogram to test your heart health.
 You also may need a stress test and cardiac catheterization.

 - A chest X-ray to check your lung health.